Steve Odland: Career

-In 2017, in collaboration with Joseph Minarik, former senior vice president and director of research at CED, Odland co-authored Sustaining Capitalism: Bipartisan Solutions to Restore Trust & Prosperity.
-The book lays out a clear plan for how business and policy leaders can generate prosperity for business and society now, all while making capitalism sustainable for generations to come.
-The book received coverage by, among other publications, Fortune, Yahoo!
-Finance, Bloomberg, and CNBC.

 Steve began his career at the Quaker Oats Company.
-From 1981 to 1996 he progressed through various positions and divisions at Quaker including pet foods, Golden Grain, international foods, and cereals.
-From 1996 to 1998 he was president of the Foodservice Division of Sara Lee Bakery.
+From 1981 to 1996, he progressed through various positions and divisions at Quaker including pet foods, Golden Grain, international foods, and cereals.
+From 1996 to 1998, he was president of the Foodservice Division of Sara Lee Bakery.
 He subsequently became president and CEO of Tops Markets, a position he held until 2000.

 From 2001 to 2005 Odland was president, chairman, and CEO of AutoZone.
 At the end of his tenure, AutoZone had over $5.6B in net sales, and approximately 3,500 stores and 45,000 employees across the U.S. and Mexico.
 He established the first corporate governance guidelines at the company.
 To drive teamwork and accountability he enacted, among other initiatives, the “40-headed CEO,” in which every month the 40 most senior executives (hence the "40-headed CEO”) convened for a half a day to review the company's operations, performance, and financials.

 He was named top new CEO in 2002 by Bloomberg Markets Magazine.